odinhb/assume/README.md

   def something(arg)
     case arg
     when 1
+      :option1
     when 2
+      :option2
     when 3
+      :option3
     else
       # instead of raise "this should never happen"
-      assume { false } # maybe real users don't need to notice, since this is not actually dangerous end end
+      # maybe real users don't need to notice, since this is not actually dangerous
+      assume { false }

+      :option1 # .. as long as we return the default option end end
 ```

 ## Installation

+Open `assume/lib/assume.rb` and copy/paste it into your project.

+The code is trivial, and you may want to customize it to behave
+differently or have a different interface.

+Since making this gem I have done this myself, and recommend it.

+### Using rubygems

 Add this line to your application's Gemfile: